k4itrun/.github/CONTRIBUTING.md

 ### 2. 🧹 Maintain Code Consistency

-- **Indentation, naming, and organization** should match the existing code.
+1. **Indentation, naming, and organization** should match the existing code.
-- **Respect the project's chosen style**, even if it's not your preference.
+2. **Respect the project's chosen style**, even if it's not your preference.
-- If unsure, **mimic the patterns** you see in similar files.
+3. If unsure, **mimic the patterns** you see in similar files.

+> [!NOTE]
+> Consistent code makes collaboration smoother and reduces bugs.
+When in doubt, ask a maintainer or open a discussion before making large formatting changes!

 ### 3. 👓 Focus on Readability